brandur/org/fragments/2015-update.md

 > _Lose_ 16 lbs.
 (8 lbs. by the end of June) &mdash; this one's a classic.

 I don't have easy access to a scale right now, but I'm nowhere near down 16 lbs.
 Probably closer to 5 lbs.
-More recently exercise combined with healthier eating at Stripe may still give me a shot at this one, but the magnitude will still be a stretch.
+My more recent exercise trajectory combined with healthier eating at Stripe may still give me a shot at this one, but the magnitude will still be a stretch.
 (0/1)

 > _Play_ a rendition of [_Together We Will Live Forever_ on the
 > guitar](https://www.youtube.com/watch?v=VH7pp2BXGC0) (even if it's a poor